TuTanK5/step_by_step_guides/lets_split_265_via_setup/README.md

 - Go to `CONFIGURE` tab to start keymap editing
    ![alt text](imgs/2024-11-03_18h19_01.png)

-# Map special keys and key combinations
+# Map custom key combinations
-VIA supports some ways to map special keys and key combinations
+VIA supports some ways to map custom key combinations
 ## Any
 Choose a button to map, go to `Special`, click `Any` key then input any QMK supported key or key combination for the chosen button.
 ![alt text](imgs/2024-11-03_21h28_27.png)